louthy/language-ext/README.md

 Functional languages use what's known as an 'option type'.
 In F# it's called `Option` in Haskell it's called `Maybe`...

 ## Optional
 It works in a very similar way to `Nullable<T>` except it works with all types rather than just value types.
-It's a struct and therefore can't be null.
+It's a `struct` and therefore can't be `null`.
 An instance can be created by either calling `Some(value)`, which represents a positive 'I have a value' response;  Or `None`, which is the equivalent of returning `null`.

-So why is it any better than returning `T` and using `null`.
+So why is it any better than returning `T` and using `null`?
 It seems we can have a non-value response again right?
-Yes, that's true, however you're forced to acknowledge that fact, and write code to handle both possible outcomes.
+Yes, that's true, however you're forced to acknowledge that fact, and write code to handle both possible outcomes because you can't get to the underlying value without acknowledging the possibility of the two states that the value could be in.
 This bulletproofs your code.

 This is how you create an `Option<int>`: